What are discretionary expenses and why should businesses pay attention to them?

 Perks are essential to attracting top talent to your company, making them the most essential cost on this list.
 However, you control the amount of money you spend offering perks.

 - Gym memberships and fitness passes

-As with SaaS subscriptions, many of these perks are essential to retaining top talent.
+As with SaaS subscriptions, many of these perks are necessary to retain top talent.
 However, you can control how much you spend on perks, depending on your priorities.

 If your company employs sales teams, then managed travel expenses are a significant expense for your business.
 Some products need in-person demos to answer prospect concerns.
-However, while travel expenses are important, you can regulate them with expense policies that define which items you will cover.
+However, while travel expenses are important, you can regulate them with expense policies that define which items you’ll cover.

 For example, you might choose to cover accommodation costs but not food expenses.
 Some companies, especially large ones, offer generous T&E expense allowances.
 These allowances might not suit small businesses, offering an example of why travel expenses are discretionary.